netAction/signalk-world-coastline-map/README.md

 Install map in Signal K server
 ==============================

+If you can not install the map using this plugin in the Signal K app store, do this:

 Move this file to **signalk-server-node/public/mapcache**.
 After reboot you will see the map here: